 - Each entry should have an adequate supply of drinking water on board for the crew.

 - No water balloons allowed.
-Water guns are allowed.
+Water guns are encouraged!

-- Any one exhibiting unsafe behavior will be disqualified and could be banned from the event.
+- Any one exhibiting unsafe behavior will be disqualified and could be banned from the race and/or future races.

-- No diving off any vessel or jumping into the water at anytime.
+- No diving or jumping from any raft into the water at any time.

-- All vessels must be removed from the river at the end of the day unless other arrangements have been made.
+- All vessels must be removed from the river at the end of the day unless Prior approval and other arrangements have been made.